eclipse-kura/kura/_posts/intro/2014-03-01-docker-quick-start.md

 Eclipse Kura is also available as a Docker container available in [Docker Hub](https://hub.docker.com/r/eclipse/kura/)

-To download and run, run the following command:
+To download and run, use the following command:

 ```
-docker run -d -p 8080:8080 eclipse/kura
+docker run -d -p 8080:8080 -t eclipse/kura
 ```

 This command will start Kura in background and the Kura Web Ui will be available through port 8080.